Bruce Edwards Ivins: 2008 investigation

 Late in July 2008, investigators informed Ivins of his impending prosecution for alleged involvement in the 2001 anthrax attacks that Ivins himself had previously assisted authorities in investigating.
 It was reported that the death penalty would have been sought in the case.
 Ivins maintained his security clearance until July 10; he had been publicly critical of the laboratory's security procedures for several years.

 W. Russell Byrne, a colleague who worked in the bacteriology division of the Fort Detrick research facility, said FBI agents "hounded" Ivins by twice raiding his home and that Ivins had been hospitalized for depression earlier in the month.
 According to Byrne and local police, Ivins had been removed from his workplace out of fears that he might harm himself or others.
 "I think he was just psychologically exhausted by the whole process", Byrne said.
 "There are people who you just know are ticking bombs", Byrne said.
 "He was not one of them."
 However, Tom Ivins, who last spoke to his brother in 1985, said, "It makes sense ... he considered himself like a god."

-The Los Angeles Times said that Ivins stood to profit from the attacks because he was a co-inventor on two patents for a genetically-engineered anthrax vaccine.
+The Los Angeles Times wrote that Ivins stood to profit from the attacks because he was a co-inventor on two patents for a genetically engineered anthrax vaccine.
 San Francisco-area biotechnology company VaxGen licensed the vaccine and won a federal contract valued at $877.5 million to provide the vaccine under the Project Bioshield Act.
-However, biological warfare and anthrax vaccine expert Meryl Nass expressed skepticism about this purported motive: "Historically, government employees do not receive these royalties: the government does."

 On August 6, 2008, eight days after Ivins' self-inflicted death, U.S. Attorney Jeffrey A. Taylor officially made a statement that Ivins was the "sole culprit" in the 2001 anthrax attacks.
 Taylor stated that Ivins had submitted false anthrax evidence to throw investigators off his trail, was unable to adequately explain his late laboratory working hours around the time of the attacks, tried to frame his co-workers, had immunized himself against anthrax in early September 2001, was one of more than 100 people with access to the same strain of anthrax used in the killings, and had used similar language in an email to that in one of the anthrax mailings.
 Ivins was also reportedly upset that the anthrax vaccine that he had spent years helping develop was being pulled from the market.